 But unlike China or India which can struggle due to its population, countries like US or Ghana can easily implement this factor in their schools.

-Finland’s schooling system goes against the evaluation-driven, centralized model that much of the Western world uses.
+No standardized testing Finland’s schooling system goes against the evaluation-driven, centralized model that much of the Western world uses.

 Staying in line with our print-minded sensibilities, standardized testing is the blanket way most teachers test for subject comprehension.